Enukio/Notpixel/README.md

 # 🎨 AUTO FARM FOR NotPixel 🎨

 > [!WARNING]
-> I am not responsible for your account.
-Please consider the potential risks before using this bot.
+> I make every effort to avoid bot detection, but using bots is prohibited in all airdrops.
+I cannot guarantee that you won't be flagged as a bot.
+Use this software at your own risk.
+I am not liable for any consequences that may arise from its use.

 ## Recommendation before use